rich-back-dg/quaich-tour-leaderboard/README.md

 ## Features

-- Displays the up-to-date Quaich Tour standings both Overall and by Division
+- Displays the up-to-date Quaich Tour standings both Overall, by Division as well as each Tournament
 - User Profiles: Tour Players and Tournament Directors can create personal profiles
 - Results: Tournament Directors will have special access to Upload official tournament results from the PDGA .CSV exports.
 This automatically generates the updated Tour standings
 - Stats: Ongoing player Stats will be generated throughout the season for every Tour player as the results are updated